 When students from China first arrived at the University of Michigan, the First Presbyterian Church of Ann Arbor provided a welcome environment.
 Students from diverse nations, cultures, and religions were soon living and learning under one roof.
 The organization went through four name changes between 1953 and 2018 (see names below) as it grew in various ways to make international students and scholars feel at home.
-Today, IHAA, a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars as well as interns.
-In addition to serving residents and alumni, IHAA’s Global Engagement for Understanding Program is open to the University of Michigan community, students and faculty of nearby educational institutions, and members of the local community of Ann Arbor and surrounding area.
+Today, IHAA is a professional, nonprofit, educational organization providing below-market housing with a “home away from home” feel for international and US students and scholars as well as interns.
+In addition to serving residents and alumni, IHAA’s Global Engagement for Understanding program is open to the University of Michigan community, students and faculty of nearby educational institutions, and members of the local Ann Arbor community and surrounding area.

 The first international students visited Michigan in the mid-1890s from China during a time of widespread anti-immigrant sentiment; the Chinese Exclusion Act had been passed by Congress a couple years earlier and the Supreme Court Case, Plessy vs. Ferguson, made segregation the law of the land.
 Even so, ecumenical cooperation slowly increased on campus throughout the early 1900s.
 By the 1930’s the University of Michigan had become one of the four national universities with the largest number of international students, culminating with the establishment of the International Center in 1938.